FlatFilers/demo-agent/src/documents/sidebarDocument.md

 ## Further documentation

-Read more about configuring what your guests see in their sidebar [here](https://flatfile.com/docs/guides/guest_sidebar).
+Read more about configuring what your guests see in their sidebar <a href="https://flatfile.com/docs/guides/guest_sidebar" target="_blank">here</a>.
 ## Learn more about Flatfile by trying our [other demos](https://platform.flatfile.com/getting-started)